seqan/seqan3/doc/tutorial/read_mapper/index.md

-# Implementing your own read mapper with SeqAn3 {#tutorial_read_mapper}
+# Implementing your own read mapper with SeqAn {#tutorial_read_mapper}

 <b>Learning Objective:</b><br>
-In this tutorial you will learn how to combine the components of previous tutorials to create your very first SeqAn3 application: a read mapper!
+In this tutorial you will learn how to combine the components of previous tutorials to create your very first SeqAn application: a read mapper!

 \tutorial_head{High, 90 Minutes, All,}